arckuk/arckuk-sauce/README.md

 A replacement for the default Zwift Power, Cadence and HR box normally in the top left of the screen, can optionally also show the current draft (top left of screenshot)

 ### Power Bars:
 A bar chart display of the current and best 1 s, 5 s, 15 s, 60 s, 5 min, 20 min and average power for the current user session.
 All time best power averages can also be shown (in blue).
 All power durations are optional in mod settings.
 Values can be shown in Watts, or W/KG - click on the 'W' in the y-axis title or tick the mod setting.
-Y-axis can be scaled to any value - click number on the y-axis or zero for auto scale to max value. (mid left of screenshot)
+Y-axis can be scaled to any value - click number on the y-axis or zero for auto scale to max value. (mid left of screenshot).
+Can also optionally show heart rate

 ### Power Graph:
 A graph of the current and best power as a function of time for the currently watched athlete - a continuously updated and evolving power curve.
 Values can be shown in Watts, or W/KG (lower left of screenshot)